 The Big Battery Hunt

-All participating schools and students will be entered into a draw for prizes including; 1-year MyMaths subscriptions for schools, educational trips for students and teachers to a sustainability centre, iPads for winning students, and Duracell Bunnies for selected runners up.
+All participating schools and pupils can be entered into a draw for prizes including; 1-year MyMaths subscriptions for schools, a fully-paid educational trip to the sustainability centre, thousands of pounds worth of school equipment, iPads for winning pupils, and Duracell Bunnies for selected runners up.

-It’s never been easier to get you school involved in recycling simply sign-up to receive a kit containing:
+It has never been easier to get you school involved in recycling, simply sign-up to receive a kit containing:

-- Collection boxes with fun activities and facts for all participating students
+- collection boxes with fun activities and facts for all participating pupils

-The challenge is accompanied by a resource which includes detailed teacher notes, an engaging assembly presentation, a progress tracker and a pupil booklet to work through in class or set as homework.
-It will help teach pupils aged 9-11 the importance of recycling while challenging them to several curriculum-linked maths tasks.
+The challenge is accompanied by a resource which includes detailed teacher notes, an engaging assembly presentation, a progress tracker and an optional KS2 pupil booklet to work through in class or set as homework.
+It will help teach pupils the importance of recycling while challenging them to several curriculum-linked maths tasks.

 Tell us what you think about this initiative.